-Potentially Significant Less Than Significant Mitigation Less Than Significant Evaluation Area XVII.
-UTILITIES AND SERVICE SYST Impact Incorporated Impact No Impact Elvis: Would the pr l a.
-Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? • b.
+Evaluation Area Potentially Significant Impact Less Than Significant Mitigation Incorporated Less Than Significant Impact No Impact XVII.
+UTILITIES AND SERVICE SYST - - a.
+Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? b.
 Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? c.
-Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? • d.
+Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? d.
 Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? e.
 Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? f.
 Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? g.
 Comply with federal, state, and local statutes and regulations related to solid waste?